Gauthier-de-Lesquen/USB-Wipe-Tool/README.md

 # USB-Wipe-Tool
-This Python file cleans or saturates all the datas of a USB key.
-DO NOT USE ON ILLEGAL PURPOSES
+This Python file cleans or saturates all the datas of a USB key. \ **DO NOT USE IT ON ILLEGAL PURPOSES**